HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Integration with Vanilla Forums (discussion forum for developers)
 * Integration with Canny (to capture user feedback)
 ### Data Browser
-* Create (or use Data Store provided) indexes as necessary for files in the Data Store, using public DSS APIs to read the metadata
+* Create (or use Data Storage Service [DSS] provided) indexes to access files in the Data Store by using public DSS APIs to read the metadata
 * Browser support for multiple metadata schemas that are supported by the schema access library maintained by the Ingest service
 * Search views of Specimens, Projects and Files
 * Browser UI to search the DSS by specifying multiple search criteria (“facets”)
-* Download selected files from the DSS via the UI and/or HCA cli (the HCA cli itself is out-of-scope for this charter)
+* Download selected files from the DSS via the UI and/or HCA cli
-* AuthN for tracking users' collections, saved searches, etc.
-* Full authN/Z if the HCA stores controlled access data in the future.
-Leverage AuthN/Z from Data Store.
+* Full authentication and authorization if the HCA stores controlled access data in the future.
+Leverage the authetication and authorization implementation from the Data Store.
-* Browser interface with DSS Collections service to save/view/list/share/delete the query results from a search operation
+* Browser interface to the DSS Collections service to save, view, list, share and delete the query results from a search operation
 * Handoff of a Collection of search results to a tertiary portal.
 Provide for direct handoff of search results to FireCloud.
-* Save/view/share/update/delete search queries and personal collections
+* Facilities to save, view, share, update, and delete search queries and personal collections on a per-user basis
-* Search results handoff to Matrix service
+* Search results handoff to the Matrix service
 * API Documentation for portable, cloud-neutral APIs

 ## Out-of-scope
-* Production operation of other HCA Data Coordination Platform (DCP) components in AWS (e.g. Data Store, Ingest, Secondary Analysis, Tertiary Analysis)
+* Production operation of other HCA DCP components in AWS (e.g. Data Store Service, data ingestion process, Secondary Analysis workflows, Tertiary Analysis portals, etc.)
-* Contribute/Ingest UI (from EBI)
+* Any separate data ingest application developed by The European Bioinformatics Insitute (EBI) which may replace or augment the "Contribute" tab in the Data Portal
-* Methods Registry providing manage/search/filter/sort visualization and methods packages in the tertiary portal (from Broad)
+* Methods Registry providing management, searching, filtering, sorting, visualization, and methods packages in the tertiary portal (registry is developed and maintained by the Broad Institute)
+* The HCA cli implementation
 * Primary interface for collecting user feedback and feature/bug requests

 ## Milestones